 Follow @scottonmktg on Twitter

 A good-performing website converts between 7-14% of visitors and is optimized toward this goal.
 A lot of people think that beautiful websites are better, but studies show that even ugly, but functional websites can be just as successful, if not more successful at converting leads.
-My basic strategy for optimizing website conversions for lead generation is to:
+My basic strategy for optimizing website conversions for lead generation in the B2B space is to:

 - Limit the amount of options a person has to explore through your website.
 The more overwhelming it is, the greater chance that they will get bored and leave.